The sup-norm problem for newforms of large level on $\operatorname{PGL}(n)$: Introduction

 \end{theorem}

 The proof involves understanding the geometric structure of the problem as well as handling rather delicate diophantine conditions.
 It is the latter that are not yet well enough understood in the case where $n$ is not prime.

+Additionally, as in the case of $n=2$, bounding $\phi$ away from the bulk, e.g. on $C_N$, requires strong bounds from the Whittaker expansion of $\phi$.
+In the level aspect, these are not available in higher rank, and further investigations present serious obstacles.
+These remain beyond the scope of the present paper (however, see the Appendix for some remarks).

-However, the geometric ideas introduced in this paper are valid in full generality and already capture a significant part of the problem.
+However, the geometric ideas introduced here are valid in full generality and already capture a significant part of the problem.
 To support this claim, we present below results for all $n \geq 2$, even improving those above numerically, assuming the existence of an efficient amplifier.

 For this, let $\lambda(p)$ be the Hecke eigenvalue of $\phi$ for the Hecke operator $T_p$, where $p$ is a prime not dividing $N$, normalised so that $\lambda(p) \ll p^{(n-1)/2}$ under the Ramanujan-Petersson conjecture.
 See Section \ref{sec-hecke-alg} for a precise definition. \begin{hypothesis} Let $\delta > 0$ be any positive constant and $N \gg_{\delta, \mu} 1$ be large enough.
 If $L \gg N^\delta$, then